devlewis/practicelog-api/README.md

 ## API Overview

-*** Note: all requests to protected endpoints must contain an Authorization header with a valid JWT string:
+requests to protected endpoints must contain an Authorization header with a valid JWT string:

-* e.g. using the Fetch API:

   ```
   fetch(PATH, {